Skip to content

 - Outpatient medicine opportunities are also available on subspecialty rotations.

-- Clinic locations include the General Medicine Ambulatory Practice (GMAP) clinic, University Health Center (UHC) – Suite 4C, Tolan Park clinic, and the Gateway Community Clinic
+- Clinic locations include the General Medicine Ambulatory Practice (GMAP) clinic UHC-6A, University Health Center (UHC) -5A, Tolan Park clinic, and the Corktown Health Center LGBTQ Medical Clinic

 - Residents have up-to-date resources available in each practice ensuring the care they provide is current.